 It’s been ingrained in our society to consider disability the biggest tragedy and obstacle a person can face, but is it really?
 Many people, able bodied or otherwise, are out there making something of themselves.
 Often people with these extra struggles are more capable than the average Joe- they work with their own needs and live normal lives.
 A great example of this is Sofya Gollan, a hearing impaired TV presenter on play school.
 There’s more too- Millie Bobbie Brown, who got pretty damn famous after Stranger Things, is half deaf.
 Stephen Hawking, one of the smartest people ever to have to lived, had ALS, a chronic, progressive neurological disease.
 Tim Burton, director of many beloved films- Miss Peregrine’s home for peculiar children, Beetlejuice, Charlie and The Chocolate Factory.

-And this brings me onto my third and most important point- when I was three, after a couple of years of too much screaming and a dislike of the horrible material of my baby car seat, (it was disgusting, just saying!)
-I was diagnosed with mild autism.
+And this brings me onto my third and most important point- when I was three, after a couple of years of too much screaming and a dislike of the horrible material of my car seat, I was diagnosed with mild autism.
 Three, I was three.
 The doctor said I would have to be drugged in order for my parents to be able to take me to school.
 They said I’d have struggles my whole life.
 Nearly twelve years on and none of those things rang true, but occasionally the word autism gets thrown around in relation to me, and people look in shock and tell me how normal I am, how they’d never have known if they weren’t told.
 They talk about me being highly intelligent..
 And I’m always ashamed- I already know these things of myself, but this highly outdated, untrue diagnosis seems to be hanging over my head, waiting to embarrass me at the worst times.
 I don’t like it.
 I suppose that’s another way of being prejudiced- it does feel like the worst thing ever because society says it is.
 But how much more are we?
 How much can we reach?
 Once you look beyond, we are all on the same level and all struggle with something.

 Disability and disorders are not the end of the world.. in fact, for some, they are only the start.